ayushvhg/ayushvhg/README.md

 To improve user experience, a text-to-speech function is included, allowing users to listen to plant descriptions, medicinal uses, and recommendations instead of reading them.

+9.⁠ ⁠QR Code Generation with Download Option

+Each medicinal plant profile includes a QR code that users can generate and download, making it easy to share and access plant information instantly.

  Visuals:For visuals check out the figma design link provided in the end of the file.